typotraum/gethistory/README.md

 usage:

-> gethistory 1789
+`gethistory 1789`

-get the english wikipedia information on the command line
+gets the english wikipedia information on the command line

-# gethistory 1789 de
+`gethistory 1789 de`

--> receive the german wikipedia information in german
+-> receive the german wikipedia information

 you can also get the spanish (es), italian (it), french (fr), polish (pl) if you like

 # gethistory -333 it

 gets the italian wikipedia text for the year 333 BC for example